-Summer has finally arrived with seemingly endless sunny days here to stay as we celebrate the fourth of July.
+Summer has finally arrived with seemingly endless sunny days here to stay as we recently celebrated the fourth of July.
 It may harken us back to our glory days, reminding us of those long, lazy carefree days we enjoyed in our youth.
 Those fond memories of summer felt like they would last forever with eternal downtime to just relax, play and daydream.

 But like a bronze summer tan that ultimately fades away, those glorious days of yore may seem a distant memory.
 In our modern, chaotic world where we are connected 24/7, it’s a rarity to get any down time for ourselves.
 Checking out and disconnecting for a few hours, let alone days, feels virtually impossible with our endless obligations.
 Worse yet, it is viewed as a sign of weakness, as if your frail mind cannot handle the demands of the world today.
 Perhaps the greatest tragedy is most of us are so addicted to our Smartphones and Tablets that we choose not to escape even when our schedules allow for it, feeling helpless to our technology.
 Society views non-doing behavior negatively, preferring to reward activity and regard productivity more highly.

 But unscheduled time is the fertile ground where daydreams take root.
 Daydreaming is essential to our lives and we do it more than we think, with up to half of our mental activity spent in reverie.
 This may sound like a waste of time but it’s an important function as we are helping ourselves to realize goals and reveal to ourselves our innermost desires.
 Humanistic psychologists found that successful people, from Einstein to Beethoven, attributed daydreaming as an inspiration for achievement.
 There are numerous examples of creative people, ranging from novelists (ahem) to musicians to filmmakers, who develop new ideas via daydreams.